IMIO/ploneconf2025_from_jenkins_to_gha/src/slides.md

 <!-- Benoît
 I made a talk 3 years ago about how we deployed our instances.
-We still used the same process, but no more the same tools -->
+We still used the same process, but no more the same tools The main difference compared with 2022, it's github actions do not exists in 2015 when we started using Jenkins -->

 ---